 Content is King When Creating Meaningful Conversations

-The second thing Rick says that you need great content.
+The second thing Rick says that you need to build a professional speaking business is great content.
 Content should be something delivered by you that the client can’t get anywhere else.
 This means creating more than a great elevator speech or marketing slogans.
 Rick is a sales trainer.
 In his world, teaching things like “How to ask open-ended questions” is advice from the 1970s.
 Open-ended questions are a tactic, but the real goal is knowing the information you want regardless of the problem.
 It would help if you had fresh advice and strategies that work.
 Rick’s case teaches how to listen and deliver information relevant to the buyer’s perspective.
 He teaches people to have strategic dialogues casually conversational.
 This separates Rick from other sales trainers.

 Your content must be original.
 If you’re borrowing other people’s content, you need to credit the source.
 If you don’t, someone somewhere will invariably recognize the content, and you’ll lose their respect and your credibility.
 Your content must also be compelling, and Rick uses the foundational three-step process he’s learned from the industry’s top experts.
 1. Share a concept.
 2. Tell a story.
 3. Apply it to your audience.